 After graduating in 1990 with her bachelor’s in electrical engineering, Anita became an instrumentation and controls engineer and later a quality assurance engineer at Iowa’s only nuclear plant, Duane Arnold Energy Center.
 She achieved a master’s of business administration and later her master’s in system engineering from Iowa State while working and raising her two sons, Alexander and Gunnar.

-Anita’s adviser, Stephenson, said it was a pleasure working with Anita while she completed her master’s in systems engineering.
+Anita’s advisor, Stephenson, said it was a pleasure working with Anita while she completed her master’s in systems engineering.

 “I was impressed with Anita’s dedication and initiative as she pursued her master’s work,” Stephenson said.
 “Her ‘creative component’ dealt with an electromagnetic interference issue in the electrical power industry, and her report was impressively detailed and broad in scope, including economic factors.
 Her motivation showed in her attention to details, including making timely on-campus visits to discuss her work and present the final report.”

 Anita went on to become a senior project engineer at Corn Power Cooperative, performing roles in transmission planning, interconnection studies and North American Electric Reliability Corporation (NERC) reliability standards.
 With a love of working in the nuclear industry, she found her way back to Duane Arnold Energy Center as a Work Week Manager.
 She returned to Alliant Energy as a Supervisory Control and Data Acquisition (SCADA) Engineer III to develop the corporate strategy for monitoring and controlling of the electrical distribution system and has settled in the NERC compliance area.